machinat/sociably/website/docs/dialog-script.md

 ## The Saga Pattern

-The dialog script is actually a saga pattern implementation with the scripting sugar.
-A saga means a sequence of asynchronous tasks that would be executed by the order defined.
-It is invented to handle long lived operations on the back-end, like `PROMPT` user in chat.
+The dialog script is a [saga pattern](https://microservices.io/patterns/data/saga.html) implementation with the scripting sugar.
+A saga is a sequence of asynchronized tasks to be executed in the defined order.
+It's invented to handle long lived operations for server-side apps, like `PROMPT` in chatting.

 ![Script Saga Flow](./assets/script-saga-flow.png)

-When you write a **script** with keywords, you actually define a saga for proceeding conversation.
-After it is triggered, all the contents and `PROMPT`s are promised to be finished before the script returns.
+When you write a **script**, you define a saga to process the dialog.
+After it's triggered, the orchestrator (script processor) executes all the tasks (dialog) in the programmed procedures.

-The major benefit of saga pattern is composing many operations (contents and promptings) into one atomic transaction (a script).
-You only have to declare the flow within script, then start it when you need.
-The script processor would handle the rest of all.
+The major benefit of saga pattern is to compose many operations (contents and keywords) into one atomic transaction (a script).
+You only have to declare the flow in the script, and the script processor would handle the rest of all.